 If the defendant lives in the following cities/towns/areas then you can sue in Pasadena Small Claims Court: Alhambra, Altadena, Arcadia, Bradbury, Burbank, Duarte, Pasadena, San Gabriel, El Monte, El Sereno, Glendale, La Cañada Flintridge, La Crescenta, Monrovia, Montrose, Monterey Park, Pacoima, Rosemead, San Marino, Sierra Madre, Studio City, Sunland, Sun Valley, Temple City, Tujunga, Valley Village, Verdugo City, and White Saddle.
 However, some cities may also be assigned to a different Los Angeles Small Claims Court.
 Make sure to search for a list of zip codes assigned to the Pasadena Courthouse before filing your case.

 What types of small claims cases can be filed?

-So long as there isn't another court better suited to hear the case, then the lawsuit can be filed in small claims.
-The most common types of small claims cases in Pasadena Small Claims Court are:
+As long as there isn't another court better suited to file the lawsuit, then the lawsuit can be filed in small claims.
+The most common types of small claims lawsuits in Pasadena or Los Angeles county Small Claims Court are: